LoginRadius/docs/content/howto/work-with-sott.md

 summary: "A guide on how to generate SOTT (Secure One Time Token)"
 ---

 Our Registration API is public and uses API key for request.
-To avoid spam automated registrations, in the request header, LoginRadius supports an additional token - **SOTT (Secure One Time Token)** along with API key
+To avoid spam automated registrations, in the request header, LoginRadius supports an additional token - **SOTT (Secure One Time Token)** along with API key.

-SOTT can be created using the API key, API secret, and a timestamp (start time and end time)
+SOTT can be created using the API key, API secret, and a timestamp (start time and end time).

 > **Note:** Once generated, SOTT can be used only for a short time.
 Thus, it helps to avoid Spams and Brute Force Attacks.

 > In our SDKs, SOTT is automatically handled when the SDK calls the authentication APIs, user registration methods.

 If you wish to manually create a SOTT then follow the sections below for the steps based on your particular language.